 Since we were travelling so much I told Matt I ought to share our travel tips as we went along, I also told him the travel pieces were the ones I hated writing because they bored me.
 What an idiot (me, not him).

 When we moved home from living and travelling I struggled with Little Grey Box a lot.
 The blog became bigger than me, it became a huge burden and I found it really difficult to bring myself to create.
-For the first time in my life I’d completely lost my ability to communicate and share through writing.
+For the first time in my life, I’d completely lost my ability to communicate and share through writing.
 I’ve always loved to write and read, my mum encouraged me to do a lot of both when I was little because she saw how happy it made me.
 I used to love reading stories out loud to my classmates as a little kid, putting everything I had into the voices and expressions of each character.

 I guess I didn’t realise it at the time but my sudden inability to communicate through writing was a huge life lesson being served up to me on a platter.
-In my weekly personal posts I share a lot with you guys about life lessons I’ve learned and my thoughts on things.
+In my weekly personal posts, I share a lot with you guys about life lessons I’ve learned and my thoughts on things.
 All of that comes directly from my experience, it isn’t made up crap, it’s stuff I’ve experienced and I share it with you guys so someone else can read it and think, “Hey, I feel that way too!
 Thank goodness someone else does.”

 When Little Grey Box became a huge burden for me it was because it was showing me something I really wanted to have but couldn’t because I thought I was trapped.
 When we came back to Australia I went back to my old job, the job I had held before we went to London.
-Going straight back into my old life made me feel like our huge adventure had never happened, like it was a dream or something I had just imagined.
+Going straight back to my old life made me feel like our huge adventure had never happened like it was a dream or something I had just imagined.
 Sitting at my desk each day was soul-destroying and I felt like I was making all these decisions because they were what I was supposed to make.

-Every time I sat down to create for Little Grey Box I would feel so sad and overwhelmed, because I would finally be sitting in front of the one thing I really wanted and I had nothing left to give it because I had already given away every little piece of myself to all the things I didn’t want.
+Every time I sat down to create for Little Grey Box I would feel so sad and overwhelmed because I would finally be sitting in front of the one thing I really wanted and I had nothing left to give it because I had already given away every little piece of myself to all the things I didn’t want.
 I was empty.

-For the longest time I let this happen over and over again.
+For the longest time, I let this happen over and over again.
 One day I was so angry and frustrated I told Matt I was going to delete Little Grey Box, I told him it was just ridiculous and a dream and it wasn’t possible.
 I should just shut up, sit at my desk every day until I either drop dead or retire and be happy with the money I earn and my 4 weeks paid annual leave.
 Life is tough, kid, just get on with it.

 Not long after, the infamous hill-climb meltdown occurred, which I’ve shared before in this personal post.
 I finally broke, guys.
 Walking home from work one day my inner monologue had been going wild and I’d worked myself into an angry/frustrated frenzy.
 Climbing the hill to our place I just stopped walking, threw my hands in the air and yelled, way too loudly, “THIS CANNOT BE IT!” … Total.
 Meltdown.

 Lucky for me I have some really beautiful people in my life including my parents, my husband and our friends Laker, Claire, Ellie, Tanya, Mindy, Joanne and Leisa.
-When I toldthese people I wasn’t happy, they each encouraged me to do what did make me happy and they supported me whole-heartedly.
+When I told these people I wasn’t happy, they each encouraged me to do what did make me happy and they supported me wholeheartedly.
 I don’t know if you believe in divine intervention, but Claire has been like a divine intervention angel for me, she is the person who brought intuitive living into my life and helped me find a way of living that makes me happy.
 Thanks to Claire I’ve learned to listen to my dreams and my heart and all the things I’ve shared with you in my personal posts over the last little while.